WebReflection/proxied-worker/README.md

 Instances reflected on the client are automatically cleared up on the worker though a dedicated *FinalizationRegistry*.

+### Related

+This module is a modern simplification of [workway](https://github.com/WebReflection/workway#readme), heavily inspired, and possibly fueling in the future, [electroff](https://github.com/WebReflection/electroff#readme) too.

 ## Compatibility / Requirements

 This module works with latest browsers, as long as the following APIs are available: